-Expect interest in Anne to intensify now that the story is being revisited in a new series, "Anne with an E," which comes out on Netflix May 12.
+Expect interest in Anne to intensify now that the story has been revisited in the Netflix series "Anne with an E."

 But much like Anne, the island has evolved in recent years, offering a new wave of cultural and culinary experiences.

 One thing to consider before you grab a bosom buddy and book that plane ticket -- PEI is a seasonal destination, which means most attractions are open from June to September.

 "People who haven't red hair don't know what trouble is." -- Anne of Green Gables

 Its restored farmhouse brings to life the house as fans of the book might envision it, while an on-site museum highlights how islanders lived in the late 1800s.
 Visitors can sign up for walking tours and activities, including a weekly Sunday picnic.

 The white heritage house where author Montgomery was born in 1874 sits just outside of Cavendish in the town of New London and is open for tours.

 Need more Anne?
 Capital city Charlottetown has two top musicals devoted to the redhead.

 Showing annually for over 50 years, the act recently underwent re-design that includes new sets, costumes and sound design.
 Meanwhile, "Anne & Gilbert," which opened in 2013, shows annually at Charlottetown's The Guild theater.